-Whenever we do this, we securely transfer the personal details (name, sex, date of birth and last known address) of study members to the government department or agency.
-They use these details to identify our study members and then send us their up-to-date addresses.
-They do not retain the personal details sent to them.
+We securely transfer the personal details (name, sex, date of birth, and last known address) of study members to NHS Digital who use these details to identify our study members using the NHS Personal Demographic Service (PDS), a database which holds details of users of health and care services in England.
+Once study members are identified on the PDS, NHS Digital periodically send us up-to-date addresses.

 This kind of personal information is not given out routinely by government departments and agencies.
 Special permissions are needed, and this is only done after a careful review of why this information is needed, ethical issues and data security procedures.
 For the information coming from the NHS, special approval under Section 251 of the NHS Act 2006 from the NHS Confidentiality Advisory Group and NHS Digital Data Access Advisory Group is needed.